AthleteX-DAO/athletex-sops/Operations/Product/README.md

     AthleteX LaunchPad (unreleased) --> which focuses on capitalizing and launching new APT tokens to the exchange

-AthleteX Router is the API that combines, routes and places orders for existing Sports, DeFi & TradFi orderflows.
+AthleteX Router is the API that combines, routes and places orders for existing Sports, DeFi traders.

 AthleteX Protocol is the financial primitives (the Athlete Performance Tokens & Markets) traded on the decentralized exchange